 '''

-#lang scribble/sigplan
+#lang scribble/sigplan package: scribble-lib

 '''

 The scribble/sigplan language is like scribble/base, but configured with Latex style defaults to use the "sigplanconf.cls" class file that is included with Scribble.

 '''

 preprint

 '''

 Enables the preprint option.
 Use preprint only on the same line as #lang, with only whitespace (or other options) between scribble/sigplan and preprint: